-We run a mobile soup kitchen, called the Angelmobile, which serves hot lunch 5 days a week at various locations around the neighborhood.
+We run a mobile soup kitchen, called the Angelmobile, which serves hot lunch 6 days a week at various locations around the neighborhood.
 We cook all the food for our meals in our community kitchen located in the Mt Carmel Parish Hall.
 Volunteers prep & cook all the food we serve.
 Volunteers set up & serve all of our lunches.
 Volunteers do almost everything from dishes to design.
-Sometimes, they even drive the truck!!
+Sometimes, they even drive the truck!
 We are always looking for ways neighbors can band together to help & support a neighbor in need.

 Bringing a Busload of Help

 Built in the Parish Hall of Our Lady of Mount Carmel Church, our community kitchen was made possible by local donations and loans.
-Led by our Kitchen Captains, Donna Sinetar and Josh, volunteers prep and cook 1000 healthy meals a week for our neighbors.
-The North Brooklyn Angels kitchen is almost always bustling with action and we are always actively recruiting new volunteers to keep the magic working.
-In addition to prep shifts, we need dishwashers, regular cleaning, inventory, people to transport food donations to our kitchen, and outreach volunteers.
+Led by our Kitchen Captains, Donna Sinetar and Josh, volunteers prep and cook 1,000 healthy meals a week for our neighbors.
+The community kitchen is always bustling with action and we are always actively recruiting new volunteers to keep the magic working.
+In addition to prep shifts, we rely on dishwashers, cleaning staff, help with inventory, people to transport food donations to our kitchen, and outreach volunteers.

 How Can You Help?